 LIST: Snow emergencies issued across Tri-State

-CINCINNATI (WXIX) - Several Tri-State areas are declaring some level of a snow emergency ahead of the impending winter weather.
+CINCINNATI (WXIX) - Several Tri-State counties are under some level of a snow emergency with a layer of ice on roads and now falling snow.

+Most are at Level 1 or 2, or simply issuing a “Snow Emergency.”

+On Friday morning, Adams County Sheriff Kimmy Rogers raised the county to the rare Level 3 based on a recommendation from road crews.
+He said he can’t begin to predict when the roads will be passable.

 Here are all the local cities and counties currently under a snow emergency.
 These will remain in effect until further notice unless otherwise noted: